lookininward/lookininward.github.io--archive/_posts/2018-07-23-ember-django-part-2.md

        class="img-fluid align-self-center mt-5 mb-5">

   <p>
-    Congrats now we can view out database items in the admin panel, and create, edit, and delete items from the database.
+    Congrats now we can view out database items in the admin panel, and create, edit, and delete items from the database through the admin panel.
   </p>
 </section>